Restaurant in Las Caletas, Spain

 Is El Jardín de la Sal good for solo dining?

 Yes.
 The café upstairs offers views over the salt pans and the Atlantic, giving solo diners a genuine reason to linger rather than feel awkward.
-The Bib Gourmand price point (€) keeps a solo meal low-risk, and the daily-caught fish focus means the menu is simple enough to order without guidance.
+The Bib Gourmand price point (€) keeps a solo meal low-risk, the daily-caught fish focus means the menu is simple enough to order without guidance.

 Is El Jardín de la Sal worth the price?